-Mean time to achieve maximum motor blockade was with no significant difference among the groups; the time of motor blockade duration was significantly shorter in Group II (p < 0.05)
+Mean time to achieve maximum motor blockade was with no significant difference among the groups.
+The time of motor blockade duration was significantly shorter in the Group (p < 0.05) (Table 2).

-The mean time to achieve maximum sensory blockade was comparable among the three groups (p < 0.05) (Table 3).
+Mean time to achieve maximum sensory blockade was comparable among the three groups (p < 0.05) (Table 3).
 It was with no significant difference among the groups.